jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

 ## <a name="TestWS"> Test Web Service</a>
 On the console.aws.amazon.com web page:

-0. Click the blue <strong>Test</strong> button.
+0. Click the blue <strong>Test</strong> button to emulate what Alexa sends to the Amazon server over the public internet and the Lambda eventing web service.

 0. Your phone should now ring.

-1. If you answer, an automated voice says "Hello there ...".
+0. If you answer, an automated voice says "Hello there ...".

 0. Under the Monitoring tab, it should say "Execution result: succeeded" with this JSON: